5 Reasons We Love Patty Jewett Porchfest

 2. The Food

 You can’t throw any decent party without good food and beverages.
-Some of the best local food trucks will be on hand to keep everyone well fed.
-Here’s this year’s lineup of mobile eateries:
+A dozen of the best local food trucks will be on hand to keep everyone well fed.
+You can expect a full variety of entrees, snacks and special-diet specifics in this year’s lineup of mobile eateries.

 A group of girls and women sit on the curb at Patty Jewett Porchfest.